Codecademy/docs/content/sql/concepts/math-functions/terms/acos/acos.md

 ---
 Title: 'ACOS()'
-Descriptiom: 'Returns the arccosine of a given angle.'
+Description: 'Returns the arccosine of a given angle.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'
 Tags:
   - 'SQL'
   - 'MySQL'
   - 'PostgreSQL'
   - 'SQLite'
   - 'Functions'
 CatalogContent:
   - 'learn-sql'
   - 'paths/analyze-data-with-sql'
 ---

 The SQL function **`ACOS()`** calculates the arccosine of a given value, expressed in radians.